-Drug Abuse and Addiction as Public Health Problems
+Drug Abuse as a Public Health Problem

-At the most general level, research has shown that drug abuse is a dual-edged health issue, as well as a social issue.
+At the most general level, research has shown that drug addiction is a dual-edged health issue, as well as a social issue.
 It affects both the health of the individual and the heath of the public.
 The use of drugs has well-known and severe negative consequences for health, both mental and physical.
-But drug abuse and addiction also have tremendous implications for the health of the public, because drug use, directly or indirectly, is now a major vector for the transmission of many serious infectious diseases - particularly Acquired Immunodeficiency syndrome (AIDS), hepatitis, and tuberculosis-as well as violence.
+But drug abuse also have tremendous implications for the health of the public, because drug use, directly or indirectly, is now a major vector for the transmission of many serious infectious diseases - particularly Acquired Immunodeficiency syndrome (AIDS), hepatitis, and tuberculosis-as well as violence.
 Because addiction is such a complex and pervasive health issue, we must include extensive education and prevention efforts, treatment and research.

 What Matters in Addiction

 Scientific research and clinical experience have taught us much about what really matters in addiction and where we need to concentrate our clinical and policy efforts.
 However, too often the focus is on the wrong aspects of addiction, and efforts to deal with this difficult issue can be badly misguided.

 Any discussion about psychoactive drugs inevitably turns to the question of whether a particular substance is physically or psychologically addicting.
 In essence, this issue revolves around whether or not dramatic physical withdrawal occur when an individual stops self-medicating, what is typically called physical dependence by professionals in the field.
 The assumption that often follows is that the more dramatic the physical withdrawal symptoms, the more serious or dangerous the drug must be.